erhscompclub/club-site/README.md

-# club-site
+# Computer Club Website
-A hub website for lessons and such, intended for the ERHS Computer Club
+A hub website for updates and lessons, intended for the ERHS Computer Club.